scale-tone/DurableFunctionsMonitor/README.md

 ## Known Issues

 * Beware of [this Docker Desktop trouble](https://forums.docker.com/t/docker-for-windows-10-time-out-of-sync/21506).
 Whenever your laptop goes to sleep, time might freeze inside your containers.
-Which forces all outgoing HTTPS connections to fail due to a big time mismatch, so everything just breaks.
-If you only see "function host is not running" error in your browser, then try to restart your Docker Desktop.
+Which forces all outgoing HTTPS connections to fail due to a big time lag, so everything just breaks.
+If after starting the container you only see "function host is not running" error in your browser, then try to restart your Docker Desktop.